Ekrin Athletics B37 Massage Gun Review: The Best Budget Theragun Alternative I've Tested

 Noise

-My sound meter clocked the B37 at 41 dB on speed 1 and 54 dB on speed 5, measured 12 inches from the head while applied to my thigh.
+My sound meter clocked the B37 at 41 dB on speed 1 and 54 dB on speed 5, measured 12 inches .
 For reference, my old TOLOCO hits 62 dB on its top setting.
 The B37 is quiet enough that I used it during a Zoom call (camera off, obviously) and nobody asked what the noise was.

 Battery